 The irritation or compression of a nerve root in your lower spine can result in sciatica, typically felt as searing pain along your thigh, possibly extending into your leg and foot.
 Sciatica symptoms may be persistent and chronic or may flare up intermittently.
 Severe sciatica can be problematic—especially when you’re at the office and have to complete a full day of work.

-To help shift your focus off the pain and back to your job, here is a guide to finding sciatica relief while at the office:
+The most common cause of sciatica is a herniated or bulging disc in your lower back.1,3 To help shift your focus off your pain and back to your job, here’s a guide to finding sciatica relief from a herniated or bulging disc while you’re at the office.

 Switch to a standing desk at regular intervals